kundajelab/chipseq_pipeline/README.md

 If you don't want to generate bigwig files, add '-no_bw'.

 In order to generate signal track using macs2 do not use '-sigtrk macs2'.
-Use '-peakcall macs2' instead.
+Use '-callpeak macs2' instead.

 1) using align2rawsignal ( converts tagalign to bigwig, final_stage >= xcor )
 ```